top of page

 The partnership development arc

-The company knows your charity exists and has a positive impression.
-This is achieved through your platform listing, public visibility, and any shared connections.
+The company knows your charity exists and has a positive impression — through your platform listing, public visibility, and shared connections.

-A company representative connects with you — attends an event, books a volunteer day, or meets your team.
-This is the most important stage and where most charities stall.
-Create easy on-ramps: a volunteer day, a site visit, a presentation to staff.
+A representative connects with you — attends an event, books a volunteer day, or meets your team.
+This is where most charities stall.
+Create easy on-ramps.

-The company formalises support — payroll giving, a matched giving arrangement, a multi-year sponsorship, or a partnership MOU.
-This usually follows at least one successful engagement experience.
+The company formalises support — payroll giving, matched giving, sponsorship, or a partnership MOU.
+This usually follows a successful engagement experience.

-The company actively promotes your charity internally, nominates you for awards, includes you in board presentations.
-This is the goal.
-Companies at Stage 4 become part of your fundraising infrastructure.
+The company promotes your charity internally, nominates you for awards, includes you in board presentations.
+Companies here become fundraising infrastructure.

 PRO TIP